 Dating back to the 2011-12 season, the Thunder became Western Conference Champions on the heels of the 2010-11 season in which the Thunder became the youngest team in the prior quarter century to reach the NBA’s Western Conference Finals.

 During the 2009-10 season, Oklahoma City experienced one of the largest turnarounds in NBA history.
 A year after winning 23 games, the Thunder concluded the 2009-10 season with a 50-32 record (.610) and captured the franchise’s first playoff berth in Oklahoma City.
-The 27-win improvement was tied for the eighth-largest improvement in NBA history.
+The 27-win improvement was tied for the eighth-largest improvement in NBA history as the 2009-10 Thunder team became the youngest team in NBA history to qualify for postseason play.
 Presti was named NBA Executive of the Year by Sporting News at the conclusion of the season.

 Prior to joining the Thunder, Presti held a variety of roles with the San Antonio Spurs.
 After starting in 2000 as a video intern for Gregg Popovich, Presti moved up through the front office ranks under the leadership of R.C.
 Buford before being elevated to the position of Vice President and Assistant General Manager.
 As a member of the Spurs, Presti was part of NBA Championship teams in 2003, 2005 and 2007, as well as five division titles.